ebonnal/streamable/README.md

     # raise for each response having status code 4XX or 5XX.
     .do(requests.Response.raise_for_status)
     .log(what="hashtags batch integrations")
-    # launch the iteration and log its advancement + raise a summary of the raised exceptions if any once the pipe is exhausted.
+    # launch the iteration and log its advancement
+    # and raise a summary of the raised exceptions if any once the pipe is exhausted.
     .superintend()
 )
 ```